 Glossary of terms and acronyms related to business valuation

-Intangible assets: Non-physical assets that provide value to the business, such as patents, trademarks, intellectual property and customer relationships.
+Intangible assets: Non-physical assets that provide value to the business, such as patents, trademarks, intellectual property, and customer relationships.

-EBITDA: Earnings before interest, taxes, depreciation and amortization.
+EBITDA: Earnings before interest, taxes, depreciation, and amortization.
 A measure of a company's financial performance that excludes the effects of financing decisions, tax policies, and depreciation accounting.

-Net Profit: A company's total income after deducting all expenses, including taxes and interest.
+Net profit: A company's total income after deducting all expenses, including taxes and interest.

 Market Comparables: Similar companies in the same industry used to compare market multiples.

-Terminal Value: The value of the company at the end of the cash flow projection period, often calculated using a multiple of the last year of projected cash flows or a perpetual growth rate.
+Terminal Value: The value of the firm at the end of the cash flow projection period, often calculated using a multiple of the last year of projected cash flows or a perpetual growth rate.

 Liquidity ratios